Here’s how to do the Chester step test.

 Many workplaces now have recommended aerobic capacity standards for certain groups of workers and CST is a highly suitable assessment tool for ‘fitness to work’ examinations.
 Whilst a number of industries test all subjects on a standard step height (e.g. 30cms for UK Fire Service (4) and Commercial Divers (5)), CST can also be administered using different step heights (15, 20, 25 and 30cms), thereby accommodating a wide range of ages and abilities with no gender bias.
 Guidelines for selecting step height are given in the CST Manual.
-It is also a useful tool in a variety clinical and rehabilitation settings to monitor patient aerobic fitness, recovery and exercise tolerance.
+It is also a useful tool in a variety of clinical and rehabilitation settings to monitor patient aerobic fitness, recovery and exercises tolerance.

 Relevance to occupational health practitioners.

 CST has been used globally for over two decades in a wide variety of workplace settings including the fire, police, prison, ambulance and military services, oil, gas and offshore wind farm industries and other scenarios where an aerobic capacity assessment is required.